Tithes & Alms

 Whose adorning let it not be that outward adorning of plaiting the hair, and of wearing of gold, or of putting on of apparel;

-• So wear what pleases you to beautify yourself, yet let your true adorning be after the inner woman with shamefaedness, sobriety, with a meek and quiet spirit.
+So wear what pleases you to beautify yourself modestly in good intent of heart, yet let your true adorning be after the inner woman with shamefacedness and sobriety in a meek and quiet spirit.

 But let it be the hidden man of the heart, in that which is not corruptible, even the ornament of a meek and quiet spirit, which is in the sight of Alahayim of great price.